-Table 46: Chapters of the Chapter 1: Introduction Organizational and institutional arrangements as well as coordination measures relating to the plan preparation.
-Chapter 2: Transport Vision and Objectives A concise statement, informed by a consultation process, on how the transport system in the Municipality should be shaped in the long term.
-Objectives that are related to the articulated as well.
-Chapter 3: Transport Register or database All data collection and information requirements to inform the plan preparation will be undertaken as part of this chapter.
-Typical types of information will include: Demographic Transport supply and demand Description of the public transport system Description of public transport services including non-motorized transport and learner transport Description of the institutional and organizational set-up of the public transport industry Traffic demand and road infrastructure Freight transport routes and movements Financial information, specifically relating to the implementation of the plan Chapter 4:SpatialDevelopmentFramework Consideration of nodes and corridors, infill development areas for densification etc. Chapter 5:TransportNeedsAssessment Determination of the transport needs of the community by way of consultation, analysis, modelling, surveys etc. Chapter 6 : Public Transport Operational Strategy To integrate public transport networks, services and modes so that passengers can move optimally with least cost and shortest time.
-Chapter 7: Transport Infrastructure Strategy To deal with development and maintenance of all transport infrastructure (road, rail, non-motorized and freight) both for public and private sector.
+Table 47: Chapters of the CITP Chapter 1: Organizational and institutional arrangements as well as coordination measures Introduction relating to the plan preparation.
+Chapter 2: A concise statement, informed by a consultation process, on how the transport Transport Vision and system in the Municipality should be shaped in the long term.
+Objectives that Objectives are related to the articulated as well.
+Chapter 3: All data collection and information requirements to inform the plan preparation Transport Register or will be undertaken as part of this chapter.
+Typical types of information will database include: Demographic Transport supply and demand Description of the public transport system Description of public transport services including non-motorized transport and learner transport Description of the institutional and organizational set-up of the public transport industry Traffic demand and road infrastructure Freight transport routes and movements Financial information, specifically relating to the implementation of the plan Chapter 4: Spatial Development Framework Consideration of nodes and corridors, infill development areas for densification etc. Chapter 5: Determination of the transport needs of the community by way of consultation, Transport Needs analysis, modelling, surveys etc. Assessment Chapter 6: Public Transport To integrate public transport networks, services and modes so that passengers Operational Strategy can move optimally with least cost and shortest time.
+Chapter 7 : Transport To deal with development and maintenance of all transport infrastructure (road, Infrastructure Strategy rail, non-motorized and freight) both for public and private sector.
 Inputs into this phase from external sources as well as internal processes, such as the Pavement Management System.
-Chapter 8: Travel Demand Management Development of a system of actions aimed to maximize the capacity of the transport system for the movement of people and goods rather than vehicles.
-Refers to issues such as vehicle occupancy, prioritized public transport etc. Chapter 9: Freight Logistics Strategy Dealing with the location of depots/freight centres and consideration of the router for moving of goods as well as regulatory and financial measures.
-Chapter 10: Other Transport-related Strategies At least a strategy for non-motorized transport as well as a safety and securit strategy for public transport is required hereunder.
-Chapter 11: Summary of LIPTs Responsibility for such, i.e. district or local, to be confirmed.
-Chapter 12: Funding Strategy Includes a summary of proposals and programmes and details (1) priorities, (2) funding and (3) implementation programme.
-Chapter 13: Stakeholder consultation Range of stakeholders to be consulted during the process as advised.
+Chapter 8: Travel Demand Development of a system of actions aimed to maximize the capacity of the Management transport system for the movement of people and goods rather than vehicles.
+Refers to issues such as vehicle occupancy, prioritized public transport etc. Chapter 9: Dealing with the location of depots/freight centres and consideration of the routes Freight Logistics Strategy for moving of goods as well as regulatory and financial measures.
+Chapter 10: At least a strategy for non-motorized transport as well as a safety and security Other Transport-related strategy for public transport is required hereunder.
+Strategies Chapter 11: Responsibility for such, i.e. district or local, to be confirmed.
+Summary of LIPTs Chapter 12: Includes a summary of proposals and programmes and details (1) priorities, (2) Funding Strategy funding and (3) implementation programme.
+Chapter 13: Range of stakeholders to be consulted during the process as advised.
+Stakeholder consultation Trange of stationolders to be consulted during the process as durised.

-Table 46: Chapters of the CITP
+Table 47: Chapters of the CITP